nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 CONFIG_SLM_START_SLEEP - Enter sleep on startup
    This option makes an nRF91 Series device enter deep sleep after startup.
-   It is not selected by default.
+   It is not enabled by default.

 .. _CONFIG_SLM_POWER_PIN: